fmorenopino/LLChallenge/README.md

 This repository contains code for training and evaluating neural network models on the CIFAR dataset with a particular focus on adversarial robustness.
 The repository provides two main scripts:

 - **train_and_evaluate.py** – Trains a model on CIFAR data, evaluates it on both clean and adversarial examples, and saves metrics and plots.
 - **load_model_and_evaluate.py** – Loads a pre-trained model and evaluates it on the test set, including adversarial evaluation using two different corruption techniques.
+The user must indicates the location of the pre-trained model.

 Note that this repo trains its own models and does not use pre-trained models from torchvision.
 However, the attack could be performed on any pre-trained model as long as its gradient can be accessed.